higham/modified-cholesky/readme.md

     for anyone who wants to modify the factorization to use a different pivoting strategy.
-  * The `_m` version computes the growth factor for the factorization, and this is not available from `modchol_ldlt` itself.
+  * The `_m` version computes the growth factor for the factorization, which this is not available from `modchol_ldlt` itself.
 Note that the `_m` code does not exploit symmetry and is not designed to be efficient.

 * `test_modchol_ldlt`: a simple test code.